Hurricane Katrina has stirred up a lot of emotions and thoughts.

 I am profoundly sorry for what the residents of Louisiana, Mississippi, Alabama, and Florida went through.
 It doesn’t make the news as much, but entire Mississippi and Alabama towns and neighborhoods were completely wiped off the map.

-I am glad that the good parts of New Orleans were not flooded.
+I am glad that many parts of New Orleans were not flooded.
 Look at this aerial photograph.
 Where the streets turn black, they are flooded.
 Much of the best stuff is not flooded: Garden District, Audubon Park, Tulane University, the St. Charles Avenue corridor, the French Quarter, and a lot of downtown.

 I am disappointed that shutting down most of New Orleans isn’t on the table.
 Even if it is rebuilt, New Orleans will remain a disaster waiting to happen.
 Abandoning large swaths of the city should be considered to avert another disaster.